omropfryslan/videojs-ga-videocloud/README.md

 curl --header "Content-Type: application/json" --user $EMAIL --request PATCH --data '{"scripts":["http://example.com/videojs.ga.videocloud.js"],"plugins":[{"name":"ga","options":{"tracker":"UA-1234567-8","eventNames":{"play":"Wiedergabe"}}}]}' https://players.api.brightcove.com/v1/accounts/$ACCOUNT_ID/players/$PLAYER_ID/configuration
 ```

+### Classic and Universal Analytics

+If the in-page embed is used, this plugin supports the "classic" ga.js and "universal" analytics.js Google Analytics libraries.
+It autodetects the library you use.

+If the iframe embed or direct player URL is used, and a tracker is provided, the "universal" analytics.js is used.

 ## Options

 Provide options to the plugin in the player configuraiton using `ga` as the name.